 Dr, Kristy uses Applied Kinesiology to find a muscle that is unbalanced and then attempts to determine why that muscle is not functioning properly.
 The doctor works out the treatment that will best balance the patient's muscles.

-Treatments may involve specific joint manipulation or mobilization, various myofascial therapies, cranial techniques, meridian and acupuncture skills, clinical nutrition, dietary management, counselling skills, evaluating environmental irritants and various reflex procedures.
+Treatments may involve specific joint manipulation or mobilization, various myofascial therapies, cranial techniques, meridian and acupuncture skills, clinical nutrition, dietary management, counseling skills, evaluating environmental irritants and various reflex procedures.

-AK uses the Triad of Health.
-That is Chemical, Mental and Structural factors that balance the major health categories.
+This system uses the Triad of Health.
+That is comprised of Chemical, Mental and Structural factors that balance the major health categories.